numselli/discord_bot_growth_tracker/readme.md

-# An easy way to visualy veiw the growth of your discord bot.
+# An easy way to visually view the growth of your discord bot.

 ## How to setup
 1. Download [Node.js](https://nodejs.org/en/download/)